markitondemand/mk-ui/README.md

 A Flexible UI Build on Accessibility.

 #### Live Docs & Examples
-Check out our live documentation and example of each availble component on our [GitHub Pages](http://markitondemand.github.io/mk-ui/).
+Check out our live documentation and example of each available component on our [GitHub Pages](http://markitondemand.github.io/mk-ui/).

 #### Mk[ui] v1.0
 Using an older version of Mk[ui]?
 Get access to the old repository [here](https://github.com/markitondemand/mk-ui/tree/version-1.0/).